-Finally, let us emphasize the fact that we are unfortunately unable to show that:
+Finally, let us emphasize the fact that we are unfortunately unable to show that

 Otherwise, we would obtain from Corollary~\ref{coro:EStight} the correct order for the variance of $\R_n$.
-Notice that (\ref{eq:varoptcube}) does not necessarily hold when the resistances are not supposed to have identical distribution.
-To understand why, let $v_r$ be the discrete harmonic function on $\B_n\setminus(A_n\cup Z_n)$ with value $1$ on $A_n$ and $0$ on $Z_n$.
-Discrete harmonic at $x$ means that:
+Notice that (\ref {eq:varoptcube}) does not necessarily hold when the resistances are not supposed to have identical distribution, even in the elliptic case.
+To understand why, let $v_r$ be the discrete harmonic function on $\B _n\setminus(A_n\cup Z_n)$ with value $1$ on $A_n$ and $0$ on $Z_n$.
+Discrete harmonic at $x$ means that

-Then, (\ref{eq:varoptcube}) is equivalent to:
+Then (\ref{eq:varoptcube}) is equivalent to

 When $n$ goes to infinity, one may compare $v_r$ to a continuous analog.
 Let $(c_x)_{x\in\RR^d}$ be a deterministic elliptic collection of conductance matrices.
-Let $\tilde v$ be the function on $[0,1]^d$ with value 1 on $\{x\mbox{ s.t. }x_1=0\}$, 0 on $\{x\mbox{ s.t. }x_1=1\}$ and satisfying on $(0,1)^d$:
+Let $\tilde v$ be the function on $[0,1]^d$ with value 1 on $\{x\mbox{ s.t. }x_1=0\}$, 0 on $\{x\mbox{ s.t. }x_1=1\} $ and satisfying on $(0,1)^d$:

-The continuous analog of (\ref{eq:varoptcube2}) is the fact that $\nabla \tilde v$ belongs to $L^4([0,1]^d)$.
+The continuous analog of (\ref{eq:varoptcube2}) is the fact that $\nabla\tilde v$ belongs to $L^4([0,1]^d)$.
 However, it is well known that this may be false if the ellipticity constant $\Lambda$ is not close enough to 1.
-On $\RR^2$, a counterexample is given in \cite{DelmotteDeuschel05}, see the discussion after Proposition 1.1 therein.
+On $\RR^2$, a counterexample is given in \cite {DelmotteDeuschel05}; see the discussion after Proposition~1.1 therein.